 Guided buying and lab punchout catalogs

-Procurement KPIs for lab punchout catalogs
+Procurement KPIs for evaluating lab punchout catalogs

-- % of spend off-catalog
+- Percentage of spend off-catalog

 - PO cycle time

-- of suppliers per cart / per invoice
+- Suppliers per cart and per invoice

 - Scientist time spent searching for products

-When lab punchout catalogs fit, and when you need more
+When lab punchout catalogs fit and when you need more

-Punchout fits when:
+Punchout catalogs fit when:

-You need more when:
+Labs need more when:

-- Scientists spend excessive time searching across punchouts.
+- Scientists spend excessive time searching across punchouts

-- Finance wants consolidated POs and invoices.
+- Finance teams require consolidated POs and invoices

 How ZAGENO simplifies lab punchout catalog management

-- One punchout connection into your ERP or P2P.
+- One punchout connection into Coupa, Ariba, SAP, Oracle, or NetSuite

 Lab punchout catalog FAQs

-- What is a lab punchout catalog?
+What’s the main advantage of a lab punchout catalog?

-Real-time pricing and inventory inside your procurement workflow. - Why are punchout catalogs limited for labs?
+Why are punchout catalogs limited for labs?

-They don’t support non-catalog sourcing, require IT maintenance, and restrict supplier flexibility. - How is a lab punchout catalog different from a hosted catalog?
+How is a lab punchout catalog different from a hosted catalog?